goreleaser/goreleaser/www/docs/customization/archive.md

     # Set this to true if you want all files in the archive to be in a single directory.
     # If set to true and you extract the archive 'goreleaser_Linux_arm64.tar.gz',
-    # you'll get a folder 'goreleaser_Linux_arm64'.
+    # you'll get a directory 'goreleaser_Linux_arm64'.
     # If set to false, all files are extracted separately.
-    # You can also set it to a custom folder name (templating is supported).
+    # You can also set it to a custom directory name (templating is supported).
     wrap_in_directory: true

     # If set to true, will strip the parent directories away from binary files.
     #
-    # This might be useful if you have your binary be built with a subdir for some reason, but do no want that subdir inside the archive.
+    # This might be useful if you have your binary be built with a sub-directory
+    # for some reason, but do no want that sub-directory inside the archive.
     #
     # Since: v1.11
-    strip_parent_binary_folder: true
+    strip_binary_directory: true

     # This will make the destination paths be relative to the longest common
     # path prefix between all the files matched and the source glob.